 An impairment loss is recognized for the amount by which the carrying amount of an asset or cash generating unit ("CGU") exceeds its recoverable amount.
 The Company has determined that it has only one CGU and that all assets relate to that CGU.
 To determine the recoverable amount, management estimates either the fair value less costs to sell, or the value-in-use based on the present value of expected future cash flows from the CGU.
 In estimating the value-in-use, management must determine the appropriate discount rate in order to calculate the present value of those cash flows, as well as make certain assumptions about future profits which relate to future events and circumstances.
-Discount factors are determined individually for each asset or CGU and reflect their respective risk profiles as assessed by management.
-The Company identified an impairment indicator for one of the productions lines in the Burnaby location due to our lease at that location not being renewed past June 2023.
-As such, the Company tested our property, plant and equipment for impairment in accordance with IAS 36, Impairment of Assets, using a fair value less cost to sell method and determined that no write-down of property, plant and equipment was required.
+Discount factors are determined individually for each asset, or CGU, and reflect their respective risk profiles as assessed by management.
+In the year 2020 the Company identified an impairment indicator for one of the production lines in the Burnaby location due to the lease at that location not being renewed past June 2023.
+As such, the Company tested property, plant and equipment for impairment in accordance with IAS 36, Impairment of Assets, using a fair value less cost to sell method and determined that no write-down of property, plant and equipment was required.
+No impairment indicators were noted in the year 2021.